marcospb19/dawctl/README.md

 # Dawctl
 Super simple, minimal, and fast CLI device manager to control Razer's Deathadder Essential White Edition mouse **parameters** in _Linux_.

-The software itself is 100% written in Rust, Python was used only for data analysis in the reverse engineering process (more about it at the end of this file).
+Basically... my mouse.

-It's called dawctl because it is a controller (ctl) for the Deathadder White edition (DAW, for short).
+Written in Rust, used Python for data analysis while reverse engineering proprietary Razer software.

-Features:
+## Features:
 - Automatic detection of the DAW, if plugged in ;).
 - Flags:
   - `-d --dpi`: Change the sensor DPI, from 200 up to 6400.